mathiaspettersen/CTFTeam5/Lab03/Main.md

 ![sudo_l](https://user-images.githubusercontent.com/72946914/157649370-a624e621-e187-449b-8090-fdd071b44cbc.PNG)

-The challenge title was *GTFO*; thus, searching for *GTFO apt priv esc* led us to the website [GTFOBins](https://gtfobins.github.io/), with the description " (...) a curated list of Unix binaries that can be used to bypass local security restrictions in misconfigured systems."
+Searching for *apt priv esc* led us to the website [GTFOBins](https://gtfobins.github.io/), with the description " (...) a curated list of Unix binaries that can be used to bypass local security restrictions in misconfigured systems."
 Hence, it seemed like we were at the right place.

-Then, we searched for apt, which we knew had root privileges.
+Then, we searched for *apt* in GTFO, which we knew had root privileges.

 ![image](https://user-images.githubusercontent.com/72946914/157649540-edecc1b7-aafc-4e15-b143-700d1f53e688.png)